JMHenri/github-api/readme.md

 ### Running the tests

+To run the unit tests, run the following command:

+`npm run test-unit`

+To run the functional tests, run the following command:

+`npm run test-functional`

-To run the tests, run the following command:
+To run the all the tests, run the following command:

 `npm test`